hyaliyun/Google-Docs/website/learn/statements/index.md

   statement2;
 ```

-If you use a declaration instead of a statement, it would be a {{jsxref("SyntaxError")}}.
+If you use a declaration instead of a statement, it would be a .
 For example, a [`let`](/Web/JavaScript/Reference/Statements/let) declaration is not a statement, so you can't use it in its bare form as the body of an `if` statement.

 ```js-nolint example-bad
 if (condition)